acq4/acq4/documentation/source/userGuide/tutorials/TroubleshootNoise.rst

 5) brush motor pumps
 6) any cables running parallel to the headstage cables
 7) cell phones. just turn 'em off.
+8) 60Hz.
+It's everywhere; use a faraday cage.
+Sutter MP-285s can be particularly bad; I keep them separated from all the other equipment by ~5 feet.

 In general, noise can be reduced significantly by oversampling and then downsampling.
 See the DAQ interface in the prorocol runner [link].